After throwing in the kitchen sink, what's a central bank to do?

 In other words, let inflation spike, then tighten.

-What then, if a downturn hits first, before normalization of monetary policy?
+What then, if a downturn hits first, before normalisation of monetary policy?

 Innovation.
-The idea of "helicopter money" has already been floated, involving anything from direct transfers to the private sector to monetizing government deficits by direct bond sales between government and central bank.
+The idea of "helicopter money" has already been floated, involving anything from direct transfers to the private sector to monetising government deficits by direct bond sales between government and central bank.

 Then, there is always the government itself, opening up its own purse.